open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 The `Hex` converter converts the `value` to its hexadecimal representation.

-The returned type is byte slice.
+The returned type is string representation of the hexadecimal value.

 The input `value` types: